 The Six-Level Priority System

 Not every estate has enough money to cover all its debts.
-When assets fall short, the personal representative cannot pick and choose which creditors to pay.
-Arizona law sets a fixed order.
+When assets fall short, the personal representative cannot pick which claims to pay first.
+The law sets a fixed order for the entire probate process.

 If the applicable assets of the estate are insufficient to pay all claims in full, the personal representative shall make payment in the following order: 1.
 Costs and expenses of administration.
 2. Reasonable funeral expenses.
 3. Debts and taxes with preference under federal law.
 4. Reasonable and necessary medical and hospital expenses of the last illness of the decedent, including compensation of persons attending him.
 5. Debts and taxes with preference under the laws of this state.
 6. All other claims.